We take Nissan's new premium CUV for a test drive and see what the new Japanese model has to offer

 Nissan Kicks: Ride & Handling

-Based on the familiar Renault B0 platform, we went in to the test with preconceived notions and alas, we weren’t wrong.
-While there is plenty of mechanical grip for tight traffic maneuvers and flowing corners, the factor that is most responsible for the our lack of confidence was the body roll and there is plenty of it.
-However, the single biggest dynamic highlight of the Kicks is its high speed stability.
-The car stays well planted at triple digit speeds and has no problem covering long distances driving several hours at a time.
+Based on the familiar Renault B0 platform, we went into the test with preconceived notions and alas, we weren’t wrong.
+While there is plenty of mechanical grip for tight traffic manoeuvres and flowing corners, the factor that is most responsible for our lack of confidence was the body roll and there is plenty of it.
+However, the single biggest dynamic highlight of the Kicks is its high-speed stability.
+The car stays well planted at triple-digit speeds and has no problem covering long distances driving several hours at a time.
 Another area where the Kicks deserves praise is in its ability to absolutely chew through undulations, be it on tarmac or on gravel.
 As for the steering, the combination of FWD and diesel power make it slightly heavy in slow-moving conditions but it is quite progressive and starts to weigh up better as the speeds start climbing.

-In conclusion, we feel that this is the best attempt by Renault-Nissan so far to penetrate the permium CUV market in India.
+In conclusion, we feel that this is the best attempt by Renault-Nissan so far to penetrate the premium CUV market in India.
 Yes, the Duster wasn’t a bad attempt either but it was and still is utilitarian.
 The Kicks, on the other hand, takes all the good bits from the Duster and offers it in a more complete, segment-leading package.
 It has the looks, the class, the features, the power and the might of Renault-Nissan behind its back.
 But will that be enough to topple competition from India and South Korea?
 Well, we definitely feel so.
 It is certainly more unique among the three and while it isn’t the best for city driving, it certainly has the best highway manners in the class.
-With a price tag starting at INR 9.5 lakh (ex-showroom, Delhi) and going up all the way to INR 14.65 lakh (ex-showroom, Delhi), it certainly covers a wider base than any Renault-Nissan SUV has done so far in India.
-Add a 3-year warranty, 3-year roadside assurance and 3-year service maintenance to the mix at no extra cost and the Nissan Kicks should start looking like a worthy option to consider.
+With a price tag starting at INR 9.49 lakh (ex-showroom, Delhi) and going up all the way to INR 14.14 lakh (ex-showroom, Delhi), it certainly covers a wider base than any Renault-Nissan SUV has done so far in India.
+Add a 2-year/ 50,000 km warranty, 2-year roadside assistance and service maintenance to the mix at no extra cost and the Nissan Kicks should start looking like a worthy option to consider.